lsst-dm/dm_dev_guide/docs/cpp_docs.rst

 A series of ``@param`` tags, usually one for each parameter.
 Each tag should have a description following the parameter name.
 You do *not* usually need to document default arguments; Doxygen will provide the default automatically.
 If the description extends over multiple lines, each line after the first must be indented.

 Parameters should be listed in the same order as they appear in the function or method signature.
+Make sure to keep the parameter list in sync with the actual parameters; Doxygen will issue a warning if they don't match.

 ``@param`` should be given with the ``[in]``, ``[out]``, or ``[in,out]`` tag if the function method contains any output parameters.
 The ``[in]`` tag is optional if all parameters are input, even if other functions or methods in the same class or package use output parameters.